z88dk/z88dk/libsrc/_DEVELOPMENT/arch/zx/nirvanam/readme.txt

   interrupt (as long as NIRVANA is active).
 In this case, all registers will be automatically preserved for you.

+  In practice, you could use this code to start playing an AY music:

+        halt
+        call    ay_start                ; start AY player
+        ld      hl, ay_play
+        ld      (64975),hl              ; set play address
+        ld      a, $cd                  ; instruction "CALL"
+        ld      (64974), a              ; play automatically every interrupt

+  And this code to stop playing the AY music:

+        halt
+        ld      a,$21                   ; instruction "LD HL"
+        ld      (64974),a               ; disable playing automatically
+        call    ay_stop                 ; stop AY player

   -------------------------------------------
 * HOW TO DO SOMETHING ELSE DURING TOP BORDER?